apache/mynewt-site/docs/chapter1/project1.md

 We will show you how you can use eggs from a nest on Mynewt to make an LED on a target board blink.
 We will call it ** Project Blinky**.
 The goals of this tutorial are threefold:

 1. First, you will learn how to set up your environment to be ready to use Mynewt OS and newt tool.
-2. Second, we will walk you through a download of eggs for building and testing [on a simulated target](#building-test-code-on-simulator) on a non-Windows machine.
+2. Second, we will walk you through a download of eggs for building and testing [on a simulated target](#building-test-code-on-simulator).
 3. Third, you will download eggs and use tools to create a runtime image for a board to make its LED blink.
 You have two choices here - you can [download an image to SRAM](#using-sram-to-make-led-blink) or you can [download it to flash](#using-flash-to-make-led-blink).

 ** Time Requirement**: Allow yourself a couple of hours for this project if you are relatively new to embedded systems and playing with development boards.
 Those jumpers can be pesky!